U.S.-based stock funds have $5.1 billion outflow: Lipper

 Emerging market stock funds had $819.3 million in outflows in the week ended September 4, marking the first net outflows from the funds since July even as the MSCI Emerging Markets Index .MSCIEF of global emerging market stocks rose 3.1 percent.

-The strong U.S. economic data bolstered expectations that the U.S. Federal Reserve would soon begin scaling back its $85 billion in monthly bond purchases.
+The strong U.S. economic data bolstered expectations that the Fed would soon begin scaling back its monthly bond-buying, causing selling pressure on the bond market over the week.

+Riskier high-yield junk bond funds had outflows of $416 million, reversing small inflows in the prior week.
+Funds that hold floating-rate bank loans had inflows of just $728.3 million, the smallest since mid-January.

+Those funds, which are protected from rising interest rates by being pegged to floating-rate benchmarks, have attracted $46.9 billion in new cash so far this year, putting them on track to trounce previous annual records.